EdwardRees/Autograder/README.md

 - `grade clean --assignment tests`: Remove the tests
 - `grade clean --assignment lab --name 5`: Remove the lab 5 repositories
+- `grade clean --assignment lab --name 5 --username johndoe`: Clean Lab 5 for johndoe specifically

+- `grade compare --assignment lab --name 5`: Run the comparison for plagiarism scripts for Lab 5
+- `grade compare --assignment lab --name 5 --parse`: Do not run the comparison, only parse the output
+- `grade compare --assignment lab --name 5 --view`: Do not run the comparison, view the output in a web view

 ## Todos